monito/license-checker-orb/.circleci/README.md

 The second and final workflow is manually triggered by the _trigger-integration-tests-workflow_ job.
 In this run, the development version of the orb that was just published will be imported, and the integration tests will run.

-When running on the `master` branch (after merging to `master`), the workflow will additionally publish your new production orb.
+When running on the `main` branch (after merging to `main`), the workflow will additionally publish your new production orb.